maptiler/samples/README.md

 # MapTiler samples

-Code examples of how to use the MapTiler API with live demos.
+Code examples of how to use the [MapTiler Maps API](https://www.maptiler.com/cloud/) with live demos.

 ## Live demos
 ### MapTiler Cloud